 That means no more sending marketing briefs by email, hunting for lost emails and forgetting who responded to you.
 And that means more time you and your team can then spend on the strategic and creative thinking that leads to better marketing.

-To find out more about how Simple can help you write better marketing briefs, Book a Demo
+Or to find out more about how Simple’s marketing resource management platform can help your marketing team brief better, Book a Demo